newrelic/newrelic-python-agent/PROCESS.md

 sure APM is gated to the correct version, put in a PR to the [Agent Feature Service](https://source.datanerd.us/APM/agent_feature_service).

-20. Verify that the build number is correct in the version string in the release notes.
+24. Verify that the build number is correct in the version string in the release notes.
 If it needs to change, edit the release notes, but get in touch with the Documentation team so that they can change the URL for the release notes page.

-21. Make the "Release Notes" public.
+25. Make the "Release Notes" public.
 (You don't need to have the Documentation Team do this step.
 We have the authority to publish release notes.)

-22. Contact the Documentation team so they can release any new or changed public documentation.
+26. Contact the Documentation team so they can release any new or changed public documentation.

-23. Send an email to ``agent-releases@newrelic.com`` notifying them about the release.
+27. Send an email to ``agent-releases@newrelic.com`` notifying them about the release.
 This will go to agent-team, partnership-team, and other interested parties.
 Include a copy of the public release notes, plus a separate section if necessary with additional details that may be relevant to internal parties.

-24. Send an email to ``python-support@newrelic.com`` with the Support notes drafted in the pre-release steps.
+28. Send an email to ``python-support@newrelic.com`` with the Support notes drafted in the pre-release steps.

-25. Notify Python Agent Slack channel that release is out!
+29. Notify Python Agent Slack channel that release is out!

-26. Create a branch off ``develop`` to increment the version number for development by running `git checkout -b increment-development-version-A.B.C`

-    Increment ``B`` to the next minor version.
-With our odd/even numbering scheme, ``B`` should always be odd after this change.

-27. Update the version number in``newrelic/__init__.py`` by incrementing ``B`` as described in the previous step.

-    Format the commit message like this:

-        Increment version to A.B.C for development.

-28. Create a PR for merging in the increment branch into ``develop``.

-29. Get a buddy to sidekick and merge this PR.

 30. Make sure that all JIRA stories associated with the release version have been updated as having been released.